Bitcoin-ABC/bitcoin-abc/src/seeder/README.md

 bitcoin-seeder
 ==============

-Bitcoin-seeder is a crawler for the Bitcoin network, which exposes a list of reliable nodes via a built-in DNS server.
+Bitcoin-seeder is a crawler for the Bitcoin Cash network, which exposes a list of reliable nodes via a built-in DNS server.
+It is derived from Pieter Wuille's bitcoin-seeder, modified for use on the Bitcoin Cash network.

 Features:
 * regularly revisits known nodes to check their availability
 * bans nodes after enough failures, or bad behaviour
-* accepts nodes down to v0.3.19 to request new IP addresses from, but only reports good post-v0.3.24 nodes.
+* uses the Cash Magic when establishing connections.
 * keeps statistics over (exponential) windows of 2 hours, 8 hours, 1 day and 1 week, to base decisions on.
 * very low memory (a few tens of megabytes) and cpu requirements.